 ProjectManager is work and project software that connects hybrid teams and fosters collaboration.
 All project documents can be stored on the tool and everyone who needs access to documents will have it.
 You can create project plans and so much more, making ProjectManager the only software you need for project success.

 One of the most important project documents is your project plan.
 You can make and share this with our Gantt chart, which organizes all your tasks, links dependencies and plots milestones to help you stay on schedule.
 It even filters for the critical path.
 Our online Gantt charts deliver real-time data and are easy to share so everyone is always working from the most current data.

 Monitor Your Project With Real-Time Dashboards

 Your project documentation only sets the stage for the execution of your project.
 To keep to those plans, you need to have a way to monitor progress and performance in real time.
 Our live dashboard automatically collects, calculates and delivers real-time metrics for time, workload and more.
 Unlike other tools, there’s no setup necessary.
-You see what’s happening ass it happens.
+You see what’s happening as the project unfolds.

 Go Deeper Into the Data With One-Click Reporting

 When a high-level view isn’t enough, you can generate project reports with a keystroke.
 Get more information on your costs, progress and more.
 All reports can be filtered to show only the data you want to see.
-Then you can share them easily with stakeholders to keep stakeholders updated with email attachments or even printouts for presentations.
+You can attach reports to stakeholder emails or print them out for presentations.

-Sure, documentation can be the bane of your project, but you need it, and there are tools that can help you do it easier, better and faster.
-The online software suite from ProjectManager.com is a great collaborative tool to create and store your project documentation for easier access and document sharing with your team.
+Sure, documentation can be the bane of your project, but you need it.
+There are tools that can help you do it easier, better and faster.
+The online software suite from ProjectManager is a great collaborative tool to create and store your project documentation for easier access and document sharing with your team.
 Get started for free.